 Day 3 – Studio of Cézanne

 We had our breakfast today at the lovely Maison Weibel and toured around the food market.
-Markets here open early in the morning and get closed shortly after lunch time.
+Markets open early in the morning and get closed shortly after lunch time.
 You can see that these markets are a real option for the locals of Aix for their food shopping as you can find nearly anything there including cheese and seafood products.
-We in the afternoon walk up to Cézanne’s Studio, which is located at the outskirts of the mountains surrounding Aix.
+In the afternoon, we walk up to Cézanne’s Studio, which is located at the outskirts of the mountains surrounding Aix.
 This is the place that Cézanne used in the last years of his life and everything remains intact as in the exact form he left.
 Highly recommended half-day trip.